buildinamsterdam/lint/README.md

 **Note**: The `TSEnumDeclaration` is our only rule that can't be auto-fixed by Eslint.
 This is because based on what we need the enum for the 'correct' approach might differ.

+## Prettier

+### Trailing comma; "all"

+Keeps the trailing comma around wherever possible.
+Advantages; less changes in Git when adding a row, more flexible when changing the order of entries in; arrays, objects and function arguments.
+Alternative value: "es5", we have a compile step so we can write "future" JS in our source code without worries.

+### Tabs

+Tabs over spaces, spaces have a fixed width and tabs can be whatever the developer wants it to be using a custom `tabWidth` value.

 ### Quotes

 We enforce the use of "double quotes" when possible.
 We defined this with the intent of it being applied as a auto-fixable rule to enforce consistency with [prettier](https://prettier.io/docs/en/rationale.html#strings).